bmw-ece-ntust/internship/study notes/Reinforcement_Learning_(RL).md

 - Actions: Represented by the voltages applied to the motors controlling the arm.
 - Reward: The robot receives a reward of +100 for each object successfully placed in the target location.
 The reward -1 for each unit of energy consumed

-# Episodic task
+### Episodic task
- - the goal of an agent in terms of maximizing the expected return.
+ - the goal of an agent in terms of maximizing the expected return $(G_t)$.
 The agent environment interaction breaks up into episodes.
 Each episode begins independently of how the previous one ended.
 - At termination, the agent is reset to a start state.
 Every episode has a final state which call the **terminal state**.
+- The number of steps in an episode is stochastic: each episode can have a different number of steps.
 - example episodic: chess game, video games like image below.
 - ![image](https://hackmd.io/_uploads/H1DSAEZeR.png)
 	- state: an array of pixel values corresponding to the current screen
 	- Action: Move Up,down,left, or right.
 	-  Reward: +1 whenever collect a treasure block
 	- An episode ends when the agent touches one of the green enemies.
 The next episode begin with the agent in the center of the screen with no enemies present
-# Continuing task
+### Continuing task
 - Example continuing task: Sceduler
 	- State: priority and free servers
 	- Action: accept or reject